GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 !!!
 Warning:
     Customizations should only be made by people with a solid understanding of web-development.

+## Custom CSS, JS, Images

+Custom CSS or images should be placed inside `/opt/gluu/jetty/oxauth/custom/static` with corresponding naming.

+For example, all images should be inserted under:

+`/opt/gluu/jetty/oxauth/custom/static/img`

+And all CSS are inside:

+`/opt/gluu/jetty/oxauth/custom/static/stylesheet`

 ## oxAuth Pages
 You can find the public facing oxAuth pages in the following locations: